All Episodes

 If the data didn't get to FBI headquarters, it's because the FBI then lacked and still lacks a usable computer system.

-The FBI did not know the September 11th hijackers were here because Judge Louis Free and Robert Muller have failed to provide their officers computers that allow them to talk securely to their headquarters and other intelligence community elements.
+The FBI did not know the September 11th hijackers were here because Judge Louis Free and Robert Mueller have failed to provide their officers computers that allow them to talk securely to their headquarters and other intelligence community elements.

 I may read that to you again.

-Mr. Clark's book is also a crucial compliment to the 9-11 panel's failure to condemn Mr. Clinton's failure to capture or kill bin Laden on any of the eight to ten chances afforded by CIA reporting.
+Mr. Clark's book is also a crucial complement to the 9-11 panel's failure to condemn Mr. Clinton's failure to capture or kill bin Laden on any of the eight to ten chances afforded by CIA reporting.

 Mr. Clark never mentions that President Bush had no chances to kill bin Laden before 9-11 and leaves the readers with the false impression that he, Clinton, and Sandy Berger did their best to end the bin Laden threat.

-That trio, in my view, abetted Al Qaeda.
+That trio, in my view, abetted al-Qaeda.

-O'Neill was interested only in furthering his career and disguising the rank incompetence of senior FBI leaders.
+In my own experience, O'Neill was interested only in furthering his career and disguising the rank incompetence of senior FBI leaders.

 So you factor that in here.